toddfoster/sharedprayers/content/about/workInProgress.md

 ---

 ### TODO
-- Handle canticles in psalm shortcode(?)
+- x Handle canticles in psalm shortcode(?)
-- Thanksgiving litany for 2021, in template for 2022
+- x Thanksgiving litany for 2021, in template for 2022
+- x Generate liturgies for 2022
-- Bring in Prayer B for 2022
+- x Bring in Prayer B for 2022
+- x Bring in other post-communion, longer fraction for 2022
 - Evaluate, Fix up, and copy in texts for lectionary from lectionarypage.net
-- x Generate liturgies for 2022
 - Generate lesser feasts
+- Get consistent on presider vs. celebrant: match BCP
+- Review shortcodes for updated formatting

 ### MAYBE/SOMEDAY
 - Check that all scriptures in bcprcl are available